Girl Scout sells more than 300 boxes of cookies at San Diego marijuana dispensary

 Share Article

-A photo posted on Instagram by San Diego marijuana dispensary Urbn Leaf showed a Girl Scout with an armful of cookies in front of a Mission Bay storefront.
+A photo posted on Instagram by Urbn Leaf, a San Diego marijuana dispensary, showed a Girl Scout with an armful of cookies in front of the store.

 Girl Scouts of America Colorado was prompted to issue a statement in 2014 after a scout reportedly sold more than 100 boxes of cookies in two hours outside a San Francisco dispensary.